OmnisStudio/Omnis-Sysinfo/README.md

 This folder contains the folders with the compiled xcomp that you can add to Omnis.

-##### xcomp/studio81x

-This folder contains the folders with the compiled xcomp that you can add to Omnis 8.1.x.

 ##### sysinfo_linux.tar.gz

 This zip file contains the sources and SDK 10 and a buildSysinfo.sh script which once executed, will compile the xcomp and make it available in the releaseuni and releasuni-headless folders.

-##### sysinfo_mac.zip
+##### sysinfo_mac

-This zip file contains the sources and SDK 10.
-Use sysinfo.xcodeproj in order to compile the source.
+This folder contains the sources, you will need to add the complib inside this folder.
+Use sysinfo.xcodeproj project in order to compile the source.

 ##### sysinfo_windows.zip